- Happy members that stay

 - Eye teaming disorder – Children need to be able to work their eyes evenly to converge and diverge.
 If this process is disrupted they may see a double of words on the page.
-Children will often tilt their head when holding a book or iPad at very close working distances.
+Children who are struggling with this will often tilt their head when holding a book or iPad at very close working distances.

 - Tracking problem – When your child is reading, they need to be able to easily change from one line to another without losing their spot and needing a finger to guide them.
 A tracking problem can slow down their progress and learning significantly.
 A tracking issue can also affect your child’s ability to copy from the whiteboard properly.
 If they continue to lose their place, it will slow their learning down.